ehcloninger/my72mgb/_posts/2023-01-10-first-tow-trip-of-2023.md

 ---

 Sunday, I went out to start tinkering and she started right up.
-Consensus from the experts on the MG forums is that I should've spent Saturday installing the gas tank that is sitting on the floor of my shop.
-Some of the replies suggested the condenser in my distributor could've gone out, but that's unlikely since I had the distributor worked over in 2022 by the foremost authority on those and he's since informed me the likely electrical culprit would be the coil, as a failed condenser won't give you a second chance like the one I got.
+Consensus from the experts on the MG forums is that I should've spent Saturday installing the gas tank that is sitting on the floor of my shop instead of a joy ride on a nice day.
+Some of the replies suggested the condenser in my distributor could've gone out, but that's unlikely since I had the distributor worked over in 2022 by the foremost authority on those.
+The distributor authority informed me the likely electrical culprit would be the coil, as a failed condenser won't give you a second chance like the one I got.

+So, the next set of updates will be to put the tank and sending unit in and possibly a new coil.

 > An amusing side-note.
 In looking for a specific model of coil for my MGB, I found the website of a former co-worker (or I believe to be him).
 He apparantly has a similar affliction, only with classic VW vans.
 Crazy, small world.
 Richard, if you're reading this, I enjoyed reading your site.